 - 1 package (1/4 ounce) active dry yeast

 - 1/4 cup warm water (110° to 115°)

 - Confectioners' sugar

 - In a large bowl, dissolve yeast in warm water.
-Add the milk, oil,
+Add milk, oil, sugar,

-- sugar and egg and 2 cups flour.
+- egg and 2 cups flour.
 Beat until smooth.
-Stir in enough
+Stir in enough remaining

-- remaining flour to form a soft dough (dough will be sticky).
-Do not
+- flour to form a soft dough (dough will be sticky).
+Do not knead.

 - Punch dough down.
-Turn onto a floured surface; roll into a 16-in. x
+Turn onto a floured surface; roll into a 16x12-in.

 - In an electric skillet or deep-fat fryer, heat oil to 375°.
 Fry